 - Wash and dry your eggs with a paper towel so the whites are perfectly tidy and picture perfect.

-- Mix in 1 tbsp. of mayo, 1 tbsp. of dill mustard and 1 tsp. creamy horseradish into your egg yolks.
+- Mix in 1 tbsp. mayo, 1 tbsp. dill mustard and 1 tsp. creamy horseradish into your egg yolks.
 Mix the ingredients carefully, making sure your consistency isn't too runny.
 Depending on the size of your eggs, you may have to adjust the recipe a bit to ensure your consistency is similar to hummus.

 - Pipe your egg filling into your little eggs!
 I would suggest always using a pastry piping bag to fill your eggs.
 They look so much more tasty and professional when perfectly piped.